CLEARFIELD COUNTY CONSERVATION DISTRICT

 Picture

+The Groundwater Model lets us explore what happens to water once it infiltrates our soil or is stored underground in wells or aquifers.
 This simulator shows groundwater flow and contamination in sand and gravel aquifers typical of valley fill and/or glacial-deposit geologic settings.
 The simulator shows the interaction between wells in unconfined and semi-confined aquifers, including interaction between ground and surface waters.
 Wells are located at varying depths to simulate the various types of wells in use from a shallow homeowner well in an unconfined aquifer to a deep commercial well cased to a semi-confined aquifer.
 Contamination plume flow is accurately simulated showing how some wells can become contaminated while others not contaminated.

 Picture